Brown1ie/Python-Raycast/README.md

-Download all python files except for any images
+Download all python files except for any images, then run launcher.py
-Run launcher